Fortellis/fortellis-cli/README.md

 DESCRIPTION
 ...
-Publish a file to fortellis: either an update of an existing file in DRAFT status, or a new version of and API Spec that is in FINAL status in Fortellis.
+Publish a file to Fortellis: either an update of an existing file in DRAFT status, or a new file.

 Pass in a username/password to explicitly publish with a given Fortellis user.
 Otherwise the credentials configured in the global